spacelift-io/user-documentation/docs/integrations/single-sign-on/gitlab-oidc-setup-guide.md

 In Spacelift, the **Provider URL** depends on where you are using GitLab, if you are using **GitLab.com** this value can be set as **https://gitlab.com**

-{% hint style="info" %}
+!!! info
     When setting your Provider URL within Spacelift, **do not include a trailing slash** "/" at the end of your URL or you may receive an error.
-{% endhint %}

 ![Copy the Application ID and Secret values to your Spacelift OIDC configuration](../../assets/screenshots/3-gitlab-copy-values.png)